misfit4/MERN_Project_SQL/readme.txt

     for data manipulation and analysis.
 In particular, it offers data structures and operations for
     manipulating numerical tables and time series.

+file>settings>name of project > project interpreter, search each extension then install